Q. Do you recommend Pet Insurance?

 Q. We have stairs in our house is this ok?

 A. Stairs are not good for a young growing Puppy to be running up and down very often.
-Their Hips are still developing in the early months of life.
-Jumping off a porch or deck several times a day is not good either.
+Their bones are growing and are not fully developed and hardened until 2 years of age.
+Jumping off a porch or deck several times a day is not good, jumping off the sofa and or beds isn't good either.

 Q. What do you recommend for Flea and Tick Control?